My Moroccan odyssey

 It was a beautiful day when we visited Rabat, and the Atlantic Ocean that you can see in the distance in the below shots was just stunning.
 I remember standing there, scarcely believing I was in Morocco and drinking in the beautiful architecture and the deep blue of the ocean.

-The most notable feature of the kasbah is its blue and white buildings.
+A kasbah in Morocco is usually known by its multiple buildings in a keep or citadel, often behind a defensive wall.
+The most notable feature of the Udayas kasbah is its blue and white buildings.
 I wish we'd had more time to wander around.
 I just loved the narrow streets and beautiful blue and white buildings.
 It felt like we were on a Greek island!
 It was in the Rabat kasbah that my love affair with interesting doors began.
-How cool is this one?
+How cool is the one in the below middle shot?

 Our final stop before hitting Fez for the evening was Meknes, one of the four Moroccan imperial cities and the sixth largest city by population.
 The city was founded in the 11th century and was the capital of Morocco during the rule of Sultan Moulay Ismail (1672-1727).
 Its architecture is Spanish-Moorish.
 The city is located in a strategic position in the heart of Morocco.
 You can see below Bab El-Mansour, the magnificent gate in Meknes, completed in 1732.

 Our Fez hotel was home for two nights.
-It had a stunning lobby and pool, but no fridge in the room to keep water cold.
+It had a stunning lobby and pool as the below photos show.
+I loved the traditional feel of the hotel, but there were are few basic amenities missing.
+There was no fridge in the room to keep water cold.
 The shower nozzle wasn't attached to the wall so you had to hold it and wash yourself at the same time.
 Just a few minor inconveniences that characterised most of our accommodation, but all part of the adventure!
+(No complaints from me, as I was simply grateful to have the chance to experience Morocco.)

 Day 2 of our tour was spent exploring Fez, the second largest city in Morocco after Casablanca, located northeast of the Atlas Mountains.
 Fez was founded during the 8th and 9th centuries and has the oldest, continuously functioning university in the world (founded in 859).